Chair: Associate Professor Fraleigh

 Baxter, Kearns, Radycki

 310. Art History Methodology: Criticism, Theory and Practice.
 What is it you want to know about a work of art?
 The questions you ask and how you go about finding the answers lead straight to the issue of methodology.
 This course's goal is to understand the development of the discipline of art history and its theoretical underpinnings.
 It will survey the major art historians, the questions they asked, and the answers they proposed.
 Additional topics include connoisseurship and contemporary exhibit practices.
 Prerequisites: Art 113 and 114.
-Spring, alternate years.
+Alternate years.

 190-199, 290-299, 390-399.
 Special Topics.